 Known only to the locals in the past, Agiofili is no more a secret for tourists.
 Small, scenic and crystal clear, it gets very crowded in July and August unless you come early in the morning.
 Until recently it was accessible via taxi boat from Vasiliki or on foot after driving on dirt road but now the road is extended and reaches the beach.
 The best time to enjoy this place is May, June or September.

 Kalamitsi is in fact a series of a few beaches accessible via a steep and narrow winding road 4 km from village of Kalamitsi.
-These are Avali, Kavalikefta and Megali Petra.
+Their names are Avali, Kavalikefta and Megali Petra.
 Avali is the least known of them and also the longest.
 The exotic Megali Petra and Kavalikefta are distinguished by the large pieces of rocks, scattered both in the sea and on the shore.

 The easiest to access beach on the west coast but not less beautiful.
 Pefkoulia is large and wide enough, having both a beach bar and space for naturists and people who want to find privacy.
 The main island road which goes from Lefkada Town to Vasiliki passes just above and you will not miss it.